 The town of Alta Utah is located at the top of Little Cottonwood Canyon, about 45 minutes from downtown Salt Lake City.
 The canyon is home to both Alta Ski Resort and Snowbird.
-Since its founding in 1938, Alta Ski Resort has become world-renowned for being a hot spot of high quality, steep skiing.
+Since its founding in 1938, Alta Ski Area has become world-renowned for being a hot spot of high quality, steep skiing.
 As a result, the resort and its lodges, including the Rustler, have many guests who return year after year for both the skiing and the atmosphere.

-Alta's Rustler Lodge is located along Highway 210 (the only road in the canyon) between the Wildcat and Albion parking lots at Alta Ski Resort.
+Alta's Rustler Lodge is located along Highway 210 (the only road in the canyon) between the Wildcat and Albion parking lots at Alta Ski Area.
 The lodge is ski-in / ski-out with access from the Alta's Transfer Rope Tow via the Rustler's chairlift.
 The lodge has a five-star dining room, bar, outdoor pool, two Jacuzzis, a fitness room, sauna, steam room, and spa that look out over the slopes.
 The Rustler hosts ~200 guests when at full capacity and has housing for ~70 employees.
 Guests enjoy sit down, white table cloth breakfast and dinner included with their stay.
 Since the Rustler Lodge opened in 1947, we have offered a high-quality, five-star, luxury experience to guests from around the world, and we hope to continue to do so for years to come.

 Little Cottonwood Canyon is steep and narrow, with walls extending up to ~5,000 ft above the canyon bottom and is accessed by a 7-mile-long, dead end road.
 The town of Alta is located at ~8,500 ft elevation and receives and average of ~500 inches of snow a year.
 The heavy snow fall combined with the steep, narrow, winding canyon road isolates the town and makes travel difficult at times during the winter.
 Because the road lies below steep canyon walls, it is crossed by many avalanche slide paths and often has to close for avalanche mitigation work.
 When avalanche danger is extreme, the town of Alta restricts interlodge travel, essentially entering a lock down state where it is illegal to go outside until the restriction is lifted.